 Motorcycle Safety classes since 1991

 Motorcycle Safety class registration is now open for the 2015 season!

 Please click here for more information and to sign up for rider courses.

-ABATE of Alaska is dedicating the new motorcycle training range to the memory of Elaine Loew, Jim Carlyle and Sabrina Carlyle.
+ABATE of Alaska is dedicating the new motorcycle training range to the memory of Elaine Loew, Jim Carlyle, and Sabrina Carlyle.
 They were tragically killed while riding their motorcycles May 3, 2014.
-Proceeds from any donations will go to a commemorative plaque to be placed by the birch tree at the Tudor Road training site.
+Proceeds from any donations will go to a commemorative plaques to be placed by the three birch trees at the Tudor Road training site.
 Please click on the “Donate” button above, it is tax deductible and every dollar helps.

 We are looking forward to a safe riding season in 2015!

 Local Motorcycle Events